Is Foam Density Important?

 Now, Let's Talk About Foam Density

 Memory foam density is measured by cutting a 12" cube out of a piece of memory foam (think of it like a giant dice).
-This chunk of memory foam is weighed and what ever that weight is, is called the density.
+This chunk of memory foam is weighed and the resulting weight is called the density.

 The reasons for selecting these densities is that you'll get better support from the higher foam density and the foam will last much longer.